kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/upgrading/upgrade_from_2.16_to_2.17/chart_migration/_index.en.md

 `operator.kubermatic.io/skip-reconciling` annotation already in place, so the Seeds are safe to apply during a migration.

-Copy the old confugration file i.e. values.yaml to new KKP release directory.
+Copy the old configration file i.e. values.yaml to new KKP release directory.

 Save the output from below command to respective YAML files i.e. `seeds-with-secrets.yaml`, `kubermaticconfiguration.yaml` and replace `myvalues.yaml` with your values YAML